Yucatan's Bird-Watching and Nature Lovers' Dream Eco-Experience at Hacienda Chichen Resort, Chichen Itza, Yucatan, Mexico

 Oscellated turkey, Agriocharis ocellata - families of this beautiful wild turkey are protected by the Hacienda Chichen's Maya Jungle Reserve in Chichen Itza, Yucatan, Mexico Oscellated turkey, Agriocharis ocellata, this wild bird is

-endemic to Yucatan and protected in our Nature Reserve,
+endemic to Yucatan and protected in our Nature Reserve

 is known to the Maya as the grand "Kutz".
 Males have a